Pamela B. Hinman

 Pam is survived by her father, Thomas R. and Ruth E. Hinman, of Norwalk, Ohio.

-Friends may call on Thursday, July 13, 2017 from 11:00 a.m until time of services at 1:00 p.m. in Walker Funeral Home, 98 W. Main St., Norwalk, Ohio.
+Friends may call on Thursday, July 13, 2017 from 11:00 a.m until time of family services at 1:00 p.m. in Walker Funeral Home, 98 W. Main St., Norwalk, Ohio.
 Burial will follow in Riverside Cemetery, Berlin Heights, Ohio.
 Online condolences may be made by going to http://www.edwalkerfuneralhome.com.

 NR07112017